Klipper3d/klipper/docs/Status_Reference.md

-The following information is available in [dual_carriage](Config_Reference.md#dual_carriage) on a cartesian, generic_cartesian, hybrid_corexy or hybrid_corexz robot
+The following information is available in [dual_carriage](Config_Reference.md#dual_carriage) on a cartesian, hybrid_corexy or hybrid_corexz robot
 - `carriage_0`: The mode of the carriage 0.
 Possible values are:
   "INACTIVE" and "PRIMARY".
 - `carriage_1`: The mode of the carriage 1.
 Possible values are:
   "INACTIVE", "PRIMARY", "COPY", and "MIRROR".

-If a user defined two dual carriages with `generic_cartesian` kinematic, the statuses exported are:
+On a `generic_cartesian` kinematic, the following information is available in `dual_carriage`:
-- `carriage_0`: The array of length 2 - modes of the carriage 0 for X and Y axes.
-Possible values are: "INACTIVE" and "PRIMARY".
-- `carriage_1`: The array of length 2 - modes of the carriage 1 for X and Y axes.
-Possible values are: "INACTIVE", "PRIMARY", "COPY", and "MIRROR".
+- `carriages["<carriage>"]`: The mode of the carriage `<carriage>`.
+Possible values are "INACTIVE" and "PRIMARY" for the primary carriage and "INACTIVE", "PRIMARY", "COPY", and "MIRROR" for the dual carriage.

 ## virtual_sdcard